cr0hn/enteletaor/doc/source/index.rst

 Quick project description
 -------------------------

-Enteleteaor is a tool that can handle information from open brokers.
+Enteletaor is a tool that can handle information from open brokers.

 Some of the actions you can do: